GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 A few years later, I now understand that python does not have to be slow *if you know what you are doing*.
 My intention is to try out a few different speed up techniques/practices and record their times.
 I have heard a few things thrown around that can improve speed:
--numpy arrays [kinda obvious] -multiprocessing/threading [how are they different/are they?, also-how do?]
+*numpy arrays [kinda obvious] *multiprocessing/threading [how are they different/are they?, also-how do?]
--numba [JIT compiled python]
+*numba [JIT compiled python]
--cython [cdef stuff to make things a bit faster] -cython wrapper to C[automatically generated C\/Python wrapper code] -calling C code from python, returning values to python -GPU offloading [I have a graphics card that I can abuse]
+*cython [cdef stuff to make things a bit faster] *cython wrapper to C[automatically generated C\/Python wrapper code] *calling C code from python, returning values to python *GPU offloading [I have a graphics card that I can abuse]

 I am sure a few more things will come up during my module that I either hear at work or read about online.